 Lula is a therapeutic object used to improve the well-being of children in their hospital rooms and break their visual monotony.
 It is linked to chromotherapy and the use of glitter jars in various therapies.

-The system utilises natural and artificial light.
+The system utilizes natural and artificial light.
 The product has two states, active and passive.
-While used, the object is held, played with, and works as a colour filter, which changes the perception of one's surroundings.
+While used, the object is held, played with, and works as a color filter, which changes the perception of one's surroundings.
 In order to keep the space functional, it can also be placed on the light base located on the wall.
-In this case, the product is illuminated from the center and creates colour-changing projections.
+In this case, the product is illuminated from the center and creates color-changing projections.
 It has to be rotated manually, which gives the user control over their distraction.

-The choice of colour is patient-specific.
-Nurses and doctors can analyse the emotional state of the patient through use of chromotherapy psychology, and then choose the necessary Lula tone.
+The choice of color is patient-specific.
+Nurses and doctors can analyze the emotional state of the patient through the use of chromotherapy psychology and then choose the necessary Lula tone.
 For example, if a child is very shy and has trouble with communication, a blue filter can help them to open up and boost their conversational confidence over time.

-The desired effect is a hypnotising sensation by fluidity, transparency, and colour.
+The desired effect is a hypnotizing sensation by fluidity, transparency, and color.